-My true chosen art in my office is a painting by the great Dutch painter Vermeer, called Woman in Blue Reading a Letter.
-The painting depicts a young woman dressed in a blue jacket reading the letter.
-In the lower foreground, there is a long table and some leather backed chairs.
+My true chosen art in my office is a painting by the great Dutch painter Vermeer, called Woman Reading a Letter.
+6 The painting depicts a young woman dressed in a blue jacket reading a letter.
+In the lower foreground, there are a long table and some leather-backed chairs.
 In the higher background, there is a large map of some far distant land, set on the white wall.
 Each object is accompanied by its shadows.
-The intensity of her feelings is conveyed subtly, indirectly in the timeless tension between the woman, the letter, the map and the chairs.
+The intensity of her feelings is conveyed subtly, indirectly in the timeless tension between the woman, the letter, the map, and the chairs.
 The woman herself may be pregnant, but even this is ambiguous.
-The spectacular blue is made from lapis lazuli, imported even in the 17th century from Afghanistan, giving the hue an inherently international look.
+The spectacular blue is made from lapis lazuli, imported even in the seventeenth century from Afghanistan, giving the hue an inherently international look.
 The woman is alone in the privacy of her home and yet very much engaged with an absent other.
 This painting of a woman, pensive, reading, guards and sanctifies my therapeutic space.
 She is the altarpiece of my temenos.

-Jung believed that the fundamental language of the psyche are images, rather than words.
+Jung believed that the image, rather than the word, was the fundamental language of the psyche.
 Not only do images precede words developmentally, but images remain a universal language in a way that words can never be.
-The images from the Vermeer provide the therapeutic space a sense of holiness.
-For me, this painting gives a symbolic representation of the analytic process.
+The images from the Vermeer painting give the therapeutic space a sense of holiness.
+For me, this painting is a symbolic representation of the analytic process.
 The map on the wall represents the need analysts have for a map, or theory, that helps us trace the therapeutic journey.
-We need to know where we are, and perhaps where we are heading.
+We need to know where we are and perhaps where we are heading.
 The pregnancy represents the part of the person that is coming into life but is as yet unborn, like when I dreamed I was pregnant during my own analysis.
 The unconscious, so Jung taught, is always sending us messages, if only we can read them with clarity and serenity.
 The letter is akin to a message from an intimate but faraway presence.
 The letter the woman is holding is like a dream or symptom, a message from the unconscious, which seems very far away but, of course, is very close to hand.
 In the blue lady, the painting draws us, not outward, but inward, toward her inner, expecting space.
-The map, the woman and letter are all placed between two chairs.
+The map, the woman, and letter are all placed between two chairs.
 Vermeer certainly could not have known about psychotherapy or analysis, but in this picture, I believe, he has symbolically depicted much of its essence.

 Analysis as Performance Art